3ssalunke/gomq/README.md

 # GoMQ - A Golang Message Queue with Protobuf Support

-GoMQ is a lightweight, custom message queue playground built in Golang, offering native Protobuf support for structured message serialization.
+GoMQ is a lightweight, custom message queue built in Golang, offering native Protobuf support for structured message serialization.
 It includes a **broker server** for managing exchanges, queues, message publishing and delivering, as well as a **CLI** for interacting with the message broker.

+This repository also includes a go client API which can be used to interact with broker and perform all the broker operations.

 This README provides instructions to set up the broker server and use the CLI for common tasks like creating exchanges, queues, bindings, publishing messages and setting up consumers for the queues.

 ## Features

 - Message Broker with exchanges, queues and bindings
-- Native Protobuf support for message serialization (TODO)
+- Native Protobuf support for message serialization
 - Consumer Groups for load balancing
 - Dead Letter Queue (DLQ) support
 - Message Acknowledgment and Re-delivery